manojc/xtreamer/README.md

 ## Why Xtreamer ?

-* One of the key points is `xtreamer` has zero dependencies.
+- One of the key points is `xtreamer` has `stream` as its only dependency.

-* As this package uses streams, the memory consumption will always be in control.
+- As this package uses streams, the memory consumption will always be in control.

-* `xtreamer` itself is an extension of a `Transform Stream` so it can be piped to any input `Readable Stream` and `xtreamer` output can be piped to a `Writable Stream`.
+- `xtreamer` itself is an extension of a `Transform Stream` so it can be piped to any input `Readable Stream` and `xtreamer` output can be piped to a `Writable Stream`.

-* Apart from above points, `xtreamer` provides XML nodes in response which ebalbes it to get hooked up with any `XML-JSON` parsing npm packages as per requirement.
+- Apart from above points, `xtreamer` provides XML nodes in response which enables it to get hooked up with any `XML-JSON` parsing npm packages as per requirement.

 ## Install Package